davemacdo/vuepress-curriculum/docs/comp-1/unit-2/unit-2-overview.md

-Title: Unit 2 - Motivic Development
+---
+title: 'Unit 2: Motivic Development'
+---

-Readings are provided in the **Files** section of Webcourses or linked on external sites.
+Readings are provided in the **Files** section of the course site or linked on external sites.
 I've compiled the unit's listening into a single Spotify playlist.
 You may also use other recordings if you wish.

 <iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Adavemacdo%3Aplaylist%3A2WpM0oSSfnxwxBAsR3a0Jv" width="100%" height="380" frameborder="0" allowtransparency="true"></iframe>